NexPlayer/Android-SDK/advanced.md

 NexPlayer.IHTTPABRTrackChangeListener

-#### native int setLicenseBuffer(String strBuffer)
+#### native int setLicenseBuffer (String strBuffer)

 This method inputs the license file information into a NexPlayer™ buffer.
-This should be called after calls toNexAlFactory::initand before calling `NexPlayer::setNexAlFactory`.
+This should be called after calls to NexAlFactory::init and before calling `NexPlayer::setNexAlFactory`.
 The location of the license file included with the NexPlayer™ SDK Java files can be set using the method `setLicenseFile`.

 **Parameters**